alan24537/CSC-Contests-23-24/c1/p4/problem.md

-# Problem 4:
+# Problem 4: Cat Training

 **Time Limit:** 1s
 **Memory Limit:** 128MB

-Given a list of $N$ numbers, $A_i$, determine if it is an awesome list.
-A list is awesome if it has the same number of even numbers as odd numbers.
+Jacob, being the math enthusiast he is, is trying to train his cat to surpass the  might Dorthy Zheng.
+Currently, he is working on counting and even and odd numbers.
+For the training, he puts a list of $N$ piles, each of which have $X_i$ treats in them.
+He want the cat to meow if the number of piles with an even number of treats is equal to the number of piles with an odd number of treats.

 ## Constraints